TwicPics/components/src/_documentation/common/_refitFeature.md

 ### Refit example

-`<TwicImg>` and `<TwicPicture>` components allow to __reframe__ your image on the __main subject(s)__ they contain.
+`<TwicImg>` and `<TwicPicture>` components allow to **reframe** your image on the **main subject(s)** they contain.

-In **cover** `mode`, the resulting image will respect`ratio` while maximizing the area occupied by the main subject(s).
+In **cover** `mode`, the resulting image will respect the `ratio` while maximizing the area occupied by the main subject(s).

-In **contain** `mode`, the image will be cropped as close as possible to the main subject(s).
+In **contain** `mode`, the image is cropped as close as possible to the main subject(s).

-To activate automatic cropping, simply add the `refit` property to your component.
+To activate automatic cropping, add the `refit` property to your component.

-By default, the subject will be placed at the center of the resulting image but it is possible to align the subject with a given border by specifying an `anchor`.
+By default, the subject will be placed at the center of the resulting image, but it is possible to align the subject with a given border by specifying an `anchor`.

-Also by default, the subject will touch the borders of the resulting image.
+Also, by default, the subject will touch the borders of the resulting image.
 This can be avoided by setting `refit` with a comma-separated [length](https://www.twicpics.com/docs/reference/parameters#length) value defining padding.

 For example: